2023 Most Popular Journalism Bachelor's Degree Schools in California

 About 59% of the students majoring in journalism at the school are women while 41% are male.

 The in-demand bachelor’s degree programs at California Polytechnic State University - San Luis Obispo helped the school earn the #5 place on this year’s ranking of the most popular journalism schools in California.
-Cal Poly San Luis Obispo is a fairly large public school located in the suburb of San Luis Obispo.
+Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.

 Women make up 74% of the journalism majors at the school.